 The opposite was true for cheaper models.

-Funny enough, students asked what they would do in such a situation, especially men, said they’d honk quicker to luxury cars (again: action matters, words don’t).
+Funny enough, students asked what they would do in such a situation, especially men, who said they’d honk quicker to luxury cars (again: action matters, words don’t).

 Defending from Authority Influence